Super Bowl magic: Mahomes, Chiefs beat Eagles 38-35

 But the Eagles wouldn’t go away.

-Hurts hit DeVonta Smith for a 46-yard gain to the Chiefs and ran in for his third score of the game.
+Hurts hit DeVonta Smith for a 45-yard gain to the Chiefs 2 and ran in for his third score of the game.
 He also ran in for the 2-point conversion to tie it at 35-35 with 5:15 to go.

 As “Fly!
 Eagles!
 Fly!” reverberated throughout the stadium, Mahomes and the Chiefs went back to work.

 The 27-year-old Mahomes became the third player to win his second NFL MVP award before age 28.
 He also became the youngest QB to start three Super Bowls.
-Then, Mahomes became the first player to win the Super Bowl the same season he was MVP after nine straight players lost.
+Mahomes finally broke the MVP curse, becoming the first player to win the Super Bowl the same season after nine straight players lost.

-Just five years after winning the first Super Bowl in franchise history, the Eagles (16-4) came close with a different coach and new quarterback.
-Sirianni replaced Doug Pederson in 2021 and Hurts took over for Carson Wentz in late 2020.

 Hurts set a Super Bowl record with 70 yards rushing and tied a record with three rushing scores.
 He also threw for 304 yards and one TD.

-The Eagles marched 75 yards down the field with Hurts scoring from the 1 for a 7-0 lead, and controlled the ball for almost 22 minutes in the first half.
+“We use this pain, we use this failure to motivate us so we can make it a strength,” Sirianni said.

-Hurts, who missed two games late in the season with a shoulder injury, had no trouble throwing a perfect deep ball to A.J.
-Brown, giving the Eagles a 14-7 lead with a 45-yard connection on the first play of the second quarter.
+Hurts, who missed two games late in the season with a shoulder injury, had TD runs of 1 and 4 yards in the first half along with a 45-yard TD pass to A.J.
+Brown.

-But Hurts then made a rare mistake on the next drive when he fumbled without being hit while scrambling away from pressure.
+But Hurts also made a rare mistake when he fumbled without being hit while scrambling away from pressure.
 Nick Bolton picked it up and raced 36 yards for a score that made it 14-14.
 Hurts had just eight turnovers this season, six picks and two fumbles.

 Mahomes finished 21 of 27 for 182 yards with three TDs and no turnovers.
 He ran for 44 yards.